Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: The Proposed Models

 \subsubsection{DropNode}

 The basic idea behind DropNode is to randomly sample sub-graphs from an input graph at each training iteration.
-This is achieved by dropping nodes following a Bernoulli distribution with a pre-defined probability $1-p$, $p \in (0,1)$.
-Such node dropping procedure can be seen as a \textit{downsampling} operation, which reduces the dimension of the graph features by a factor of $1-p$.
-To reconstruct the original graph structure, each node dropping operation can be paired with an \textit{upsampling} operation, which comes subsequently in the architecture of our GCNN models.
-The two operations are implemented as individual layers, which we refer to as the ``downsampling'' and ``upsampling'' layers.
+This is achieved by dropping nodes following a Bernoulli distribution with a pre-defined probability $1-p$, $p \in (0,1)$. { Furthermore, an edge is retained if its nodes are kept; otherwise, the edge is discarded.}

+{Such node dropping procedure can be seen as a \textit{downsampling} operation.
+Therefore, DropNode can be implemented as an individual downsampling layer, which can be integrated to different levels of a graph neural network.
+Denote by $\mathbf{H}^{(l)} \in \mathbb{R}^{N \times K_l}$ the input of the $l$-th downsampling layer, the following equations describe how DropNode works:

+In~\eqref{eq:r_index}, $\mathbf{r}$ is \giannis{a} vector containing i.i.d random variables responsible for deciding which nodes should be kept.
+In~\eqref{eq:select_rows}, only rows corresponding with $\mathbf{r}_i = 1$ are retained, leading to a sub-matrix $\mathbf{H}^{(l+1)} \in \mathbb{R}^{N_l \times K_l}$, where $N_l = pN$ on average.
+The second output $\mathbf{ID}^{(l)}$ is a vector containing indices of selected rows, corresponding to the retained nodes.
+The output of the downsampling layer can become the input for a graph convolutional layer.
+Thus, the adjacency matrix also needs to be modified by

+where only rows and columns corresponding to $\mathbf{r}_i = 1$ are kept.
+The new adjacency matrix in~\eqref{eq:new_adj} is then used for computing the aggregation coefficient matrix $\mathbf{M}$ following the chosen message passing formulation (see Section~\ref{sec:graph_conv_layers}). }